 Examples of Headings

-Note: For screen reader users, header tags are vital in giving a sense of the main topics of the page and enabling easier navigation through your content.
+Note: For adaptive technology users, header tags are vital in giving a sense of the main topics of the page and enabling easier navigation through your content.
 Think of your headers as a table of contents for your page making a scannable outline of your content is more accessible to everyone.
 Additionally, effective header tags also play a role in your Search Engine visibility.